 - Your valid passport- with 6 months more validity please.

-- A payment option like credit/debit card or a Paypal account.
+- A payment option like credit/debit card.

 - Email address- this is how we will send you the Health Declaration.